 Novuyo Rosa Tshuma is the author of the novel House of Stone, winner of the 2019 Edward Stanford Travel Writing Award for Fiction with a Sense of Place and the 2019 Bulawayo Arts Award for Outstanding Fiction, and listed for the 2019 Orwell Prize for Political Fiction, the 2019 Dylan Thomas Prize, the 2019 Rathbones Folio Prize and the 2020 Balcones Fiction Prize.
 House of Stone was described by The Guardian as a narration not only of "Zimbabwean history, but also all of African colonial history," and by The New York Times as a "radical retelling of the past" that "is a sublime performance of narrative possibilities."
-Novuyo has been invited to give public lectures about House of Stone at Oxford University, Vassar College and the Nordic Africa Institute.
-In 2017, she received the Rockefeller Foundation’s prestigious Bellagio Center Literary Arts Residency Award for her work.
+Novuyo has been invited to give public lectures about House of Stone at the University of Oxford, Vassar College and the Nordic Africa Institute.
+In 2017, she received the Rockefeller Foundation’s prestigious Bellagio Center Literary Arts Residency Award for her work, and in 2020, she was awarded the distinguished Lannan Foundation Fellowship, which is awarded to writers of distinctive literary merit who demonstrate capacity for future outstanding work.

 Novuyo is an Assistant Professor of Fiction at Emerson College in Boston, USA, where she serves on the Writing, Literature and Publishing Faculty.
 She was previously a Visiting Assistant Professor of Fiction at the University of Iowa Writers’ Workshop, where she taught graduate fiction.
 She has taught community fiction workshops globally, including in Houston USA, Bali IndonesIa, and Awka Nigeria at Chimamanda Ngozi Adichie’s Purple Hibiscus Trust Creative Writing Workshop.
 She convenes the Kwantuthu Writers’ Workshop in Bulawayo, Zimbabwe, which is set to be an annual series of week long workshops, community engagements, plays and literature events.